omansh-krishn/crave/crave.md

 (I am assuming that you are in termux now.)

-1.
+### ➤ 1.
+Connect to `segfault` via `ssh`:

-    * run `ssh root@segfault.net`
+ - run `ssh root@segfault.net`
-    * then it will show you a big message (don't worry about it, also it doesn't needs any explanation), just type `yes` and press enter
+ - then it will show you a big message (don't worry about it, also it doesn't needs any explanation), just type `yes` and press enter
-    * now it will ask for password, which is `segfault` (all lowercase), just type the password and press enter.
+ - now it will ask for password, which is `segfault` (all lowercase), just type the password and press enter.

+By now you will be in the segfault's instance, congrats 🎊
+NOTE:
-By now you will be in the segfault's instance, congrats 🎊 When you connect it to for the first time, you will see a big, colourful message 👀 , which have the useful things we need to use furthur, so please don't clear it or exit the session.
+- When you connect it to for the first time, you will see a big, colourful message 👀 , which have the useful things we will need later, so please don't clear it or exit the session.

 ![](ss/initialsflogin.jpg)

-2.
+### ➤ 2.
+Save the `first time login` info to your `termux environment`:

+#### ➤ STEP 1:
    * In our big, colourful message, you will see two `cat` commands & one `chmod` command
-    * you are needed to run these commands in termux and not in the segfault (please don't get confused, after running that ssh command, the shell you are now looking at is segfault's)
+   * you are needed to run these commands in termux and not in the segfault's instance (please don't get confused, after running that ssh command, the shell you are now looking at is segfault's)
    * to open a new session of termux in current window, swipe from the left of the screen, and press new session (refer to the screenshot below)
     ![](ss/termuxnewsession.jpg)
    * now you can copy paste the things that were shown when you ssh'ed to segfault from your termux session (refer to the screenshot again)
     ![](ss/copypasteallofthem.jpg)

-3.
+#### ➤ STEP 2:
    * After running those 3 commands, you are now good to go.
    * out of those three, there was a cat command, which looked something like this
     ```
     cat >>~/.ssh/config <<'__EOF__'
         host hostname      #(it's random)